 Many Struggle With PR Technology

 75% say that the technology skills of comms pros across the industry are somewhere between “good” and “excellent,” however, one in five lack technical chops.

-My take: this is one data point that I’m afraid I have to disagree with.
-Most of the PR pros I work with have little technical understanding.
+My take: This is one data point that I’m afraid I have to disagree with.
+I always encourage PR pros to brush up on their marketing analytics skills because most of the ones I know have little technical understanding.
 It’s no offense to them because technical proficiency isn’t necessarily a prerequisite to being a good storyteller.
 I would also add that PR pros must learn how to use the tools and platforms to do PR analytics correctly.
 It’s critical.
 But the good news is that PR pros can try and get access to a free or low-cost influencer marketing research tool and get some experience using technology.

 PR Organizational Structure

 21% of the respondents report to the CEO, 20% to the CMO, and 22% to the CCO or the Chief Communications Officer.

 My take: no real comments here other than I believe that more companies will hire a CCO causing organizational structure changes within the PR organization.
 As PR, social, and content are becoming one discipline, I would say that defining the content marketing strategy goals is just as important as public relations analytics.
 It should be noted that the Chief Marketing Officer is 100% focused on acquiring customer data, which is a good thing for the PR team.

 Finding the best PR analytics software is not an easy task.
 It could be debated based on goals, objectives, and your overall PR budget.
 Nonetheless, you will need to invest in PR analytics software to help you automate and scale your measurement efforts.
 You can also read PR analytics reviews on G2 or Trustpilot.
 I have started to curate a list of media monitoring tools based on what I have used in the past.